pxiaccount/pxitimer-tui/README.md

-# ptimer
+# pxitimer

 ## About
-Ptimer is a timer program which contains many functions (Functions are currently developing) ** This software may contains bugs.
+pxitimer is a timer program which contains many functions (Functions are currently developing) ** This software may contains bugs.
 But I'll try to fix it as soon as possible

 ## Installation